-Imagine being able to use simple spoken sentences to tell Grapevine about a client.
-Then Grapevine puts all the relevant data in the correct fields in your CRM system and augments that data with all the available social data that client is sharing with the world.
-All you have to say the next time you see the client is, “Grapvine tell me the name of that guy I met at my favorite Italian restaurant.”
+Imagine being able to use simple spoken sentences to tell Riley about a client.
+Then Riley puts all the relevant data in the correct fields in your CRM system and augments that data with all the available social data that client is sharing with the world.
+All you have to say the next time you see the client is, “Riley tell me the name of that guy I met at my favorite Italian restaurant.”

 Searches like – Show me all the Mets fans – Show me all the clients I have who like Formula 1 auto racing – or – Show me the top 10 clients who are most likely to buy today.
 That’s what’s possible with Riley – as we continue to blend AI and voice we should have more transparency on our network than ever before.
 And that’s not scary, it’s pretty cool.